Trinity-X/Trinity-X/README.md

 - 🌱 I’m currently learning AI & ML.

 I'm pursuing Integrated Mtech with Specialization in Artificial Intelligence and Machine Learning at Vellore Institute of Technology, Bhopal.
+I'm a Musician and a comic geek.
+Our Universe amazes me the most!
+Like Obviously🤷‍♂️!